alfredtorch/edward/SoftwareSpecificationSheetM2.md

 | Switch Heater     | Toggles the current state of the aquarium heater on or off.            |

 The return to Automatic Tidal Mode should be triggered based on time-out or user interaction.
-At that moment, the system should define it water's level state to properly restart.
+At that moment, the system should remember it water's level state to properly restart.

 __Faulty Mode__